traciingu/hello-world/README.md

 Learning how to use GitHub through the GitHub guide

 Just writing about myself.
 I made this change because the guide told me to.
 Do what what the guide does.
 Don't question the guide.
 The guide is always right.
-It's 1 AM):

-Tacos.